yohanesnuwara/yohanesnuwara/README.md

 ## Hi There!

 I'm Yohanes Nuwara.
-I'm currently a research engineer on DAS fiber-optic sensing at the Research Institute of Innovative Technology for the Earth (RITE) in Kyoto, Japan.
+I currently join Asia Pulp & Paper (one of the largest paper companies in the world) as their expert data scientist.
 I have been helping clients (mostly professionals) start their journey in Data Science and Machine Learning and implement them in oil and gas projects.
 Visit my [website](https://yohanesnuwara.github.io/).

 **Research/Interests:** Fourier Convolutional Neural Networks (F-CNN)